Taxes in Portugal for natural persons

 Taxes in Portugal: TSU – Single Social Tax

-The Single Social Tax (Taxa Social Única – TSU) is a tax in Portugal in the form of a compulsory contribution that funds the country's social security system.
+The Social Security Contribution (“Taxa Social Única – TSU”) is a type of compulsory contribution that funds the country's social security system.
+Although not a tax, the TSU is a contributory obligation owed by all workers in Portugal.

 What is the TSU in Portugal?